quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/configuring-electron.md

     // no need to return anything
   },

+  inspectPort: 5858,

+  extendElectronMainConf (cfg) {
-  // optional; webpack config Object for
+    // do something with Esbuild config
-  // the Main Process ONLY (/src-electron/main-process/electron-main.js)
+    // for the Electron Main thread
-  extendWebpackMain (cfg) {
-    // directly change props of cfg;
-    // no need to return anything
   },

-  // optional; EQUIVALENT to extendWebpackMain() but uses webpack-chain;
-  // for the Main Process ONLY (/src-electron/main-process/electron-main.js) chainWebpackMain (chain) {
-    // chain is a webpack-chain instance
-    // of the Webpack configuration

-    // example:
-    // chain.plugin('eslint-webpack-plugin')
-    //   .use(ESLintPlugin, [{ extensions: [ 'js' ] }])
-  },

-  // optional; webpack config Object for
-  // the Preload Process ONLY (/src-electron/main-process/electron-preload.js)
-  extendWebpackPreload (cfg) {
+  extendElectronPreloadConf (cfg) {
-    // directly change props of cfg;
-    // no need to return anything
-  },

-  // optional; EQUIVALENT to extendWebpackPreload() but uses webpack-chain;
+    // do something with Esbuild config
-  // for the Preload Process ONLY (/src-electron/main-process/electron-preload.js) chainWebpackPreload (chain) {
+    // for the Electron Preload thread
-    // chain is a webpack-chain instance
-    // of the Webpack configuration

-    // example:
-    // chain.plugin('eslint-webpack-plugin')
-    //   .use(ESLintPlugin, [{ extensions: [ 'js' ] }])
   }
 }
 ```